facebook

 4. The Modified Checklist for Autism in Toddlers.
 Here, you’ll answer 20 questions.

-If you want help understanding the results of any of these tests, you can speak with your child’s doctor.
+If you want help to understand the results of any of these tests, you can speak with your child’s doctor.
 Depending on the answers, it may be time for you to move to the next step.

-Usually, the person who completes this testing is a specialist such as a developmental pediatrician or child psychologist.
+Usually, the person who completes this testing is a specialist, such as a developmental pediatrician or child psychologist.
 Note that there isn’t one specific autism evaluation test.
-Instead, these experts will have to use a range of tests that are autism-specific.
+Instead, these experts will have to use a range of autism-specific tests.
 If you’re wondering how doctors diagnose autism, it begins with these tests.

 The Tests